Harp: Africa

 A number of types of harps are found in Africa, predominantly not of the three-sided frame-harp type found in Europe.
 A number of these, referred to generically as African harps, are bow or angle harps, which lack forepillars joining the neck to the body.

 A number of harp-like instruments in Africa are not easily classified with European categories.
 Instruments like the West African kora and Mauritanian ardin are sometimes labeled as "spike harp", "bridge harp", or harp lute since their construction includes a bridge which holds the strings laterally, vice vertically entering the soundboard.

-Middle East

-While lyres and zithers have persisted in the Middle East, most of the true harps of the region have become extinct, though some are undergoing initial revivals.
-The Turkish çeng was a nine-string harp in the Ottoman Empire which became extinct at the end of the 17th century, but has undergone some revival and evolution since the late 20th century.
-A similar harp, the changi survives in the Svaneti region of Georgia.